leocaoyvr/ilite/README.md

 #   I LITE Wordpress Theme

-I LITE is a minimal theme that was designed with love, and was for life recording.
+I LITE is a minimal Wordpress theme that was designed with love.

 I designed and created it on Feb 2011 when I first started to learn web design and development.
 So basically it’s the first and experimental project I’d worked out.